 While the earbuds are only rated for about 30ft of line-of-sight distance, they worked far beyond that.
 The range is closer to 50 feet away, without dropping connection once.
 That is line-of-sight, so don’t expect them to hold well through a bunch of walls and such.

-Now, there’s some issues.
+Now, there are some issues.
 The functionality of the headphones poses some issues to the sound quality.
 The overall response isn’t bad, but not what you’d expect from a pair of earbuds over $100.

 However, the ear tips cause problems.
 Because of their design, the bass becomes weak and the treble tinny.
-Yes, they aware you to your surroundings, but at a severe compromise to the sound.
+Yes, they aware you of your surroundings, but at a severe compromise to the sound.

-What’s really unfortunate about this is that it’s not the earbuds fault.
+What’s really unfortunate about this is that it’s not the earbud’s fault.
 The actual drivers sound great.
-The problem is just the eartips.
-Because of their design, a lot of the energy is lost coming out of the drivers, causing the issues in the high and low areas of the frequency spectrum.
+The problem is just the ear tips.
+Because of their design, a lot of the energy is lost coming out of the drivers, causing issues in the high and low areas of the frequency spectrum.

 Consequently, the volume suffers as well.
-Since that energy is lost, some of the volume is as well.
+Since that energy is lost, some of the volumes are as well.
 It’s not well below others on the market, but it’s not ideal for those who max out the volume of their music.

 Alternatives to Consider